Diagrams of the architecture of your legs, hips

 4 Graphs of the positions

-The aspects of each position that are displayed in a diagram are combined in a graph.
-By referring to the graphs you can compare aspects of the positions of your legs, hips and backbone and where you exert muscular effort or rest and the developments that occur when you’re seated on a chair, for example, with the corresponding aspects of a beginner’s cross-legged position.
+All the aspects of a position that are displayed in a diagram are combined in a graph.
+The graphs can help you compare a particular aspect of the position of your legs, hips or backbone or where you exert muscular effort or rest when you’re seated on a chair, for example, with the corresponding aspect of a beginner’s cross-legged position.

-Graphs 1-4 are arranged in the order of progressive development of the integrity of each position.
-The gathered positions of your legs, hips and backbone are integrated enough to be reliably beneficial when you remain seated still in the position that’s as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition, standing your backbone upright and curved or leaned forward slightly so that the inhalation of your breathing can be effortless.
+Graphs 1-4 are the order of progressive development of the integrity of each position.
+The gathered positions of your legs, hips and backbone are integrated enough to be reliably beneficial when you remain seated still in the position that’s as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition, standing your backbone upright and curved or leaned forward far enough to press the ends of your thighs at your knees downward.
 Each one of those positions develops minutely while you remain still.

 Graphs 5 and 6 describe positions of being seated on a chair and kneeling.
 Being seated on a chair does not allow free motion of energy in your legs, hips or the middle levels of your body.
 A position of kneeling does not allow free motion of energy in your legs or hips.
 The positions of your legs and hips don’t improve while you’re seated on a chair or kneeling.
 Those positions are described in this text because you can practice simple yoga seated on a chair or kneeling beneficially for a short time.
 And your knowledge of simple yoga can help to improve your seated position during many ordinary experiences.